 We consider properties of distributions over sets of objects that are represented by n-bit long strings (or possibly n-symbol long sequences); that is, each object has size n.
-(This will later be further generalized to properties of tuples of distributions.)
+(In Section 5 this will be extended to properties of tuples of distributions.)
 Each of these objects is considered huge, and so we do not read it in full but rather probe (or query) it at locations of our choice.
 Hence, the tester is an algorithm that may ask for few samples, and queries each sample at locations of its choice.
 This is modeled as getting oracle access to several oracles, where each of these oracles is selected independently according to the tested distribution (see Definition 1.2).
+We shall be mainly interested in the total number of queries (made into these samples), whereas the number of samples will be a secondary consideration.

-The distance between such distributions, P and Q (over the same domain $\Omega = \{0,1\}^n$), is defined as the earth mover's distance under the Hamming measure; that is, the cost of transforming the distribution P to the distribution Q, where the cost of transforming a string x to a string y equals their relative Hamming distance.
+The distance between such distributions, P and Q (over the same domain $\Omega = \{0, 1\}^n$ ), is defined as the earth mover's distance under the Hamming measure; that is, the cost of transforming the distribution P to the distribution Q, where the cost of transforming a string x to a string y equals their relative Hamming distance.

-Definition 1.1 (distance between distributions over huge objects): For two strings $x, y \in \{0, 1\}^n$, let $\Delta_H(x, y)$ denote the relative Hamming distance between them; that is,
+Definition 1.1 (distance between distributions over huge objects): For two strings $x, y \in \{0, 1\}^n$ , let $\Delta_H(x, y)$ denote the relative Hamming distance between them; that is,